adamvarga/Loewenstark_Instagram2/README.md

 -------------------------------
 Installation Instructions
 -------------------------
-1, Clone the extension via GitHub, and require with
+1, Clone the extension as a composer repository via GitHub

+2, Add the <strong>loewenstark/instagram2</strong> composer package to your project.

+3, Require with
 ```
 composer require loewenstark/instagram2
 ```
-2, Clear the cache and upgrade the modul environment with
+4, Clear the cache and upgrade the modul environment with

  ```
  rm -rf var/cache/*